RockinChaos/CloudSync/.github/README.md

 -----
 ### Installation
 ```
-1) Once the CloudSync.jar is downloaded, the jar must be placed into your
+1) Once the CloudSync.jar is downloaded, the jar must be placed into your server's plugins folder.
-   bungeecord's plugins folder.
-2) Double-check the server's plugins folder for any duplicate CloudSync.jar files,
+2) Double-check the server's plugins folder for any duplicate CloudSync.jar files, such as CloudSync(1).jar.
-   such as CloudSync.jar.
-4) Delete any found duplicate instances or there will be conflicting errors in the console window.
+3) Delete any found duplicate instances or there will be conflicting errors in the console window.
-5) Once this is completed, the server must be restarted to register and enable the plugin.
-The plugin
+4) Once this is completed, the server must be restarted to register and enable the plugin.
-   will then attempt to find your server version and generate a configuration based on the found version.
+5) Realize this is a Proxy Plugin and not a Bukkit/Spigot plugin, starting again from step 1.
 5) From this point, it is up to you to configure the plugin or join the discord for additional help.
 ```